“Yes, I can!” Seven-year-old Lisa shouted at them.

 As followers of the Lord Jesus, our goal is simple: follow Him.
 Simple, but not easy.

-There is a cost of time.
-In this fast-paced world we want immediate results, but it takes time to understand who Jesus is.
-It takes diligence to mine truth from His word (John 5:39).
+There is the cost of time.
+In this fast-paced world we want immediate results, but it takes time to get to know Jesus personally.
+Time to learn His word and His plans for us (John 5:39).
 Meanwhile, other things clamor for our attention, making it easy to convince ourselves we’ll get to it at some point.
-Just like with any relationship, we cannot follow someone we don’t know.
+But just like with any relationship, we cannot follow someone we don’t know.
 And we can’t know Him unless we make time to do so.

 However, I consider my life worth nothing to me, if only I may finish the race and complete the task the Lord Jesus has given me—the task of testifying to the gospel of God’s grace.
 Acts 20:24